officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

 ## Connectors
 Spark can connect with almost any datasource, followings are configurable connectors readily available.
-You can add more connectors or modify existing as per your need.
+More connectors can be added similarly, existing can also be modified as per requirements.
 Refer to [ConnectorProperties.java](src/main/java/com/ksoot/spark/common/config/properties/ConnectorProperties.java) for connector configurations.
 ```yaml
 ksoot:
   connector: